CROSS COUNTRY FLYING

 OTHER IRISH 300kms

 To set the record straight and to bring things up to date, it should be noted that Kevin’s flight (IGC), (jpeg) was indeed the first 300k from a DGC site – by a DGC member.
 There had been previous 300kms flown from Gowran Grange by UGC members, Jimmy Weston and Alan Sands during a very productive training week with soaring guru John Williamson in June 1984.
 Alan had also completed a 300k in the Republic out of Kilkenny on the 25th June 1975 for his Diamond Goal.
 Kevin’s 300k was actually the 4th from a DGC site and the 5th done in the Republic.
-Also, it can no longer be claimed that Kevin’s flight is ‘so far the only’ 300k task from a DGC site – even by DGC members – as Kevin himself has flown others since.
-But he remains to date the only DGC member ever to have flown a 300k anywhere in Ireland.
+Also, it can no longer be claimed that Kevin’s flight is ‘so far the only’ 300k task from a DGC site – even by DGC members – as Kevin himself has flown others since and, after nearly 22 years, the same Peter Denman has added his own name to a very exclusive list!
+With that flight, Peter became the first DGC member to complete his Gold ‘C’ with all 3 legs done in Ireland.

 Since Irish 300kms are such a rarity, for a complete overview we have to look also at those done by UGC members.
 An Irish 300k chart is here.
 Some interesting facts emerge.
-The first, and most obvious, is that it’s not a very long chart, less flights than would be done on a single good day in the UK.
-About two thirds of these have now been done by Kevin, Jimmy adding another seven with the remainder by 5 other pilots – ever.
-The second is that since IGC rules changed to allow up to 3 turn-points in a task most have been polygons (butterflies or yo-yo’s as they are called, depending on where the turn-points are).
+The first, and most obvious, is that it’s not a very long chart, with less flights than would be done on a single good day in the UK.
+About two thirds of these have now been done by Kevin, Jimmy adding another seven with the remainder by 6 other pilots – ever.
+The second is that since IGC rules changed to allow up to 3 turn-points in a task most 300s have been polygons (butterflies or yo-yo’s as they are called, depending on where the turn-points are).
 These shapes make it easier to plan a task which fits the country, avoids airspace and has less risk of running into different weather half way around.
-Thirdly, Kevin and Jimmy each have claims to fame in that Kevin is the only pilot to have completed multiple predeclared 300ks in the same year with hat-tricks and double hat-tricks in some years, while Jimmy has completed a 300k in Ireland in every decade since the ‘70’s and has done most every type of task.
-On the 5th & 6th April 2013, Kevin set a new record in that he completed an inter-club flight on two successive days with turnpoints added to make each of them 300k flights.
+Thirdly, Kevin and Jimmy each have claims to fame in that Kevin has completed hat-tricks of Irish 300ks in the same year (with double hat-tricks in some years), while Jimmy has completed a 300k in Ireland in every decade since the ‘70’s and has done most every type of task.
+On the 5th & 6th April 2013, Kevin set a new record in that he completed inter-club flights on two successive days with turnpoints added to make each of them 300k flights.
 He’s the only pilot to have done the flight in both directions and, after nearly 30 years, has won the Wilkinson Tankard twice in as many days!

 PUSHING THE BOUNDARIES